Castronova/ODM2-Simulation/usecases/simulations/use-cases.md

 ### Find all Simulations that have Variable Output
 The actor wants to find all simulations that produce an output of type Variable and Unit.

+### Convert Units of DataValue to Match Input
+The actor wants to select input data values and perform a unit conversion on them so that they align with the desired input

+### Spatial transformation of DataValues
+The actor wants to transform data values from previously calculated locations (i.e. existing simulation output) to the desired input locations.
+For example, rainfall measurements to a spatial average over polygons regions.

+### Temporal transformation of DataValues
+The actor wants to perform a temporal transformation on results that do not temporally align with the desired time steps.
+For example, a model that operates on a daily timestep would need to aggregate hourly measurements.